Ospedale Isola Tiberina – Gemelli Isola: History

-The origins of the hospital on the Tiber Island date to before 1000 CE, when an ancient temple dedicated to the Greek god of medicine, Asclepius, was replaced by a sanctuary dedicated to Bartholomew the Apostle, one of the Twelve Apostles of Jesus.
+The origins of the hospital on the Tiber Island date to before 1000 CE, where the ancient Temple of Asclepius dedicated to the Greek god of medicine, Asclepius, and a healing clinic called a Asclepieion was replaced by a sanctuary dedicated to Bartholomew the Apostle, one of the Twelve Apostles of Jesus.
 The sanctuary provided aid for local populations of beggars, the poor, and the sick.
-During the mid-sixteenth century, begging was banned in Rome and the shelter was converted into fabbriche della salute ("health factory").
+During the mid-16th century, begging was banned in Rome and the shelter was converted into fabbriche della salute ("health factory").

 In 1539 Saint John of God founded the religious institute, the Brothers Hospital, in Granada, Spain.
-The institute was recognized in 1572 by Pope Pius V and was nicknamed "Fatebenefratelli, a phrase used by the saints while inviting passersby to do charity.
+The institute was recognized in 1572 by Pope Pius V and was nicknamed Fatebenefratelli, a phrase used by the saints while inviting passersby to do charity.
 The epithet means "You do well, brothers[, for God's sake]".
-In 1581, the Brothers Hospital founded a new hospital called "Casa degli Orfanelli ("House of Orphans") in Piazza di Pietra, with around 20 beds.
+In 1581, the Brothers Hospital founded a new hospital called Casa degli Orfanelli ("House of Orphans") in Piazza di Pietra, with around 20 beds.
 Two members of the institute, Brother Pietro Soriano and Brother Sebastiano Arias, moved to the Tiber Island.
 In 1585, the institute purchased a monastery with the help of Pope Gregory XIII; the monastery had previously been occupied by the Benedictine Sisters until 1573 and later by the Brotherhood of the Bolognese.
 The pontiff also granted them the adjoining church of St. John Calybita.

 Fifteen saints settled on Tiber Island and introduced health care measures.
 During the 1656–57 plague outbreaks in Rome, the hospital specialized in the treatment of plague patients and formed a school to teach its staff to deal with epidemics.
 The hospital was recognized by the Special Commission of Health during the 1832 cholera outbreaks in Rome.

 Eight years after the capture of Rome in 1870, the hospital management was dissolved in 1878.
 Three individuals bought the hospital for "private industry and interest".
 These three "mysterious" people were three friars who acted as buyers in disguise to elude the law still in force against possessing the work of religious hospitals.
 In 1892, the old management of the hospital was restored.
 During the nineteenth century, the hospital was strengthened against the floods of the Tiber River with the erection of surrounding walls.
 This construction was interrupted by World War I and resumed in 1922.
 The hospital added ophthalmology and fluoroscopy units, considered the first of their kind in Rome.

-"Syndrome K"

-Syndrome K was put on patient papers to indicate that the sick person wasn't sick at all, but Jewish.
-We created those papers for Jewish people as if they were ordinary patients, and in the moment when we had to say what disease they suffered?
-It was Syndrome K, meaning 'I am admitting a Jew', as if he or she were ill, but they were all healthy.